 Responsibilities with Respect to Financial Reporting

-- The Committee shall meet with Management and the independent Auditors in separate executive sessions at least annually.
+- Meet with Management and the Auditors in separate executive sessions at least annually.

-- Review and discuss with Management and the Auditors the annual audited financial statements and reports including, as the Committee deems appropriate, the results of the annual audit, including any problems, difficulties or significant findings, any restrictions on the scope of the Auditors’ activities or access to requested information, any significant disagreements with Management, and Management’s responses thereto, any management letters provided by the Auditors and Management’s responses thereto and other matters related to the conduct of the audit that are required to be communicated to the Committee in accordance with generally accepted auditing standards.
-The Committee shall receive the audited financial statements and Management’s discussion and analysis prior to publication in the annual report.
+- Review and discuss with Management and the Auditors the annual financial statements and reports of the Foundation including, as the Committee deems appropriate, the results of the annual audits, including any problems, difficulties or significant findings, any restrictions on the scope of the Auditors’ activities or access to requested information, any significant disagreements with Management, and Management’s responses thereto, any management letters provided by the Auditors and Management’s responses thereto and other matters related to the conduct of the audit that are required to be communicated to the Committee in accordance with generally accepted auditing standards.

 - Review and approve the Foundation’s annual IRS Form 990, Return of Organization Exempt from Income Tax, prior to its filing.